jdc20181/BeffsBrowser/README.md

 #Update!

 *Coming soon!*

-I have a few issues to work out and here is a start of this list:
+I am working on a new update here are the details:
+Version 1.5.0

-- Flash Support
+- Flash Support (On hold) See <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Flash-Support">Flash Support</a> for more info.
-- Bug: Last tab close the window close
+- Bug: Last tab close the window close (Fixed)
-- Speed Issues
+- Speed Issues (Fixed)
-- other various bugs
+- other various bugs (Mostly fixed)
+- See the full change log <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Version-1.5.0">here</a>

 Some features are leaving in version 1.5.1 and will be deemed decomissioned in version 1.5.0 read the details <a href="https://github.com/jdc20181/BeffsBrowser/wiki/Decomissioned-Features-coming">here</a>